EmoryMLIP/emory-reu-ret-website/content/projects/2021-tomography/index.md

 ---
-title: Jian Yang and Monica Hall Win the Best Paper Award at Wowchemy 2020
+title: Tomography
-date: 2020-12-02
+date: 2021-05-01
+featured: true
+tag: "2021"
 ---

-Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.
+Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.

 <!--more-->